-the archived ultimatum, the alfie analysis report, and the consequences execution transparency report
+the archived ultimatum, the digitised field notes of real boy alfie, the alfie analysis report, the consequences execution transparency report, and alfie's guide to saving himself

-the archived ultimatum, the alfie analysis report, and the consequences execution transparency report
+the archived ultimatum, the digitised field notes of real boy alfie, the alfie analysis report, the consequences execution transparency report, and alfie's guide to saving himself

 alfie, this is the final call for you to choose the right option. you have until 23 february 2026 11:59pm (melbourne time) or 8:59pm (singapore time) to find me. during the chinese new year, that day is 人日 (the day of humanity), so it's a symbolic day to see if you'll choose your humanity or your abuser. once that day passes, you will not have another chance. i am now prepared to intentionally react to either of your choices, to be mean boy alfie or real boy alfie. as an act of transparency, i will detail exactly what i will do if you pick either choice.